IntelliSOFT-Consulting/sdg-portal-react/README.md

-# Data Portal For Advanced Visualization
+# SDG Data Portal For Advanced Visualization

 This project uses:
 - React and React Router for the frontend